Following are some suggestions for interesting activities for visitors during your stay in Trinity:

 Explore the Discovery Geopark.
 The upper part of the Bonavista Peninsula offers the visitor unparalleled views of spectacular geological formations formed over some half a billion years.
 One of the sites is right within Trinity (Gun Hill Trail) and the remaining locations are all within an easy drive of the village.
 For detailed information on each of the ten sites in the Park, with maps, directions and guidelines as to what to see and do, visit the GeoPark website at <www.discoverygeopark.com>.

 Random Passage Site Tour.
 The Random Passage Site was originally created for the filming of a popular television historical mini-series, Random Passage, based on two books by Bernice Morgan.
 The story follows a small group of early settlers in Newfoundland, exploring their lives, hardships, triumphs and losses.
 The site is located in New Bonaventure, approximately 15 km from Trinity at the end of Hwy 239.
 It consists of a remarkably authentic reproduction of a small outport settlement in the 1800’s.
 Following completion of filming, the site was taken over by a small non-profit group from Bonaventure village.
-For a small fee, visitors are shown around the site, with accompanying descriptions of how life was in the period over which the Random Passage tale took place.
+For a reasonable fee, visitors are shown around the site, with accompanying descriptions of how life was in the period over which the Random Passage tale took place.
 A very worthwhile excursion – stop at the Random Passage tearoom for lunch or nearby Joe’s Place for traditional Newfoundland fare.
 (The moose stew is excellent!)

 Rugged Beauty Boat Tour.
 This 3 hour boat tour takes the visitor to three now-abandoned outport communities (Kerley’s Harbour, Ireland’s Eye and British Harbour).
 Operated by Bruce Miller – who grew up in Kerley’s Harbour prior to Resettlement – it provides fascinating descriptions of life in Newfoundland’s isolated fishing outports in the mid 20th century.
 Highly recommended.
 For further details, please ask us or check out Bruce’s website at http://www.ruggedbeautyboattours.net